ASWINI-2004-WEB/feedback-validation-transformer/README.md

-Transformer-Based Model for Contextual Feedback Validation in Customer Care
+Transformer-Based Model for Contextual Feedback Validation for Zero Education Center

 Overview
-This project provides an end-to-end solution for automatically validating customer feedback using a transformer-based NLP model (BERT) and a Streamlit web interface.
+This project provides an end-to-end solution for automatically validating student feedback using a transformer-based NLP model (BERT) and a Streamlit web interface.
 The system classifies feedback as "valid" or "invalid" to streamline customer care operations and improve actionable insights.

 Features
 Fine-tuned BERT model for contextual feedback validation